SBI Investment

 Venture Round in 2016

-Hacosco Inc., founded in 2014 and based in Tokyo, Japan, specializes in the development, planning, sales, and management of virtual reality services.
-The company provides accessible VR experiences through its smartphone-based VR service, which utilizes a simple viewer compatible with mobile devices.
-This innovation allows users to experience virtual reality without the need for expensive head-mounted displays or complex setups, making VR more approachable for the general public.
-Hacosco's product offerings include VR goggles and 360-degree cameras, catering to a growing demand for immersive technology that is both user-friendly and affordable.
+Hacosco Inc. is a Tokyo-based company founded in 2014 that specializes in the development, planning, sales, and management of virtual reality (VR) services.
+The company provides accessible VR experiences through its innovative smartphone VR service, which utilizes a simple viewer compatible with smartphones.
+This approach allows users to engage with virtual reality without the need for expensive head-mounted displays or complex equipment, making VR technology more available to the general public.
+Hacosco's product offerings include VR goggles and 360-degree cameras, designed to enhance the user experience in the growing field of virtual reality.

 Neofect